 How much exercise do French Bulldogs need?

 Now that we’ve established that French Bulldogs should not live outdoors and outside, how do we regulate their exercise?

 No two French Bulldogs are the same in terms of temperament, owner’s lifestyle, weight, and size.
 This is why we can only make generalizations about how much exercise Frenchies should get each day.

 A daily walk around the block will usually be enough for most French Bulldogs and we tend to go for 2 walks a day, around 15 minutes each time.

 However, younger French Bulldogs usually have bigger energy levels and a need for exercise.

 Younger French Bulldogs should run around a fenced-in yard or dog park frequently.
 As French Bulldogs get older, they become less energetic.
 However, you should not pass up opportunities to bring them outside for a walk around the park.

 The most significant factors that contribute to a French Bulldog’s health are weight, diet, genetics, and exercise.

-Based on my own experience, and what I’ve read online from vet websites, French Bulldogs cannot live outdoors, and should be considered an indoors dog, with no exceptions.
+Based on my own experience, and what I’ve read online from vet websites, French Bulldogs cannot live outdoors, and should not be considered an outside dog, with no exceptions.

 French Bulldogs should live inside with an owner or an entire family.
 They should not be exposed to the heat for a long time since they are susceptible to heat exhaustion.